Colne FC is

 a non-league club from the mill town in East Lancashire, six miles northeast of

 Burnley.
-The current club were formed in 1996, but the story of football in the
+The current club was formed in 1996, but the story of football in the

 town has had a dramatic past.